Hiccup246/jameswatt/README.md

 ## 🌄 Future Improvements

 - Implement lazy loading where appropriate with https://nextjs.org/docs/advanced-features/dynamic-import
-- Implement keyboard focus for about me email icon
 - Think about useEffect usage and if my usage is appropriate